-Positive Community Interaction and Support Reaching Out to the Community - Dhole's Den
+More about community work Reaching Out to the Community - Dhole's Den

 While making a statement in selfsustainability, Dhole's Den in Bandipur National Park has also taken large strides towards inclusive tourism.
-The Dhole's Den Research Foundation regularly supports the community school by them with providina educational material.
+The Dhole's Den Research Foundation regularly supports the community school providing them by with educational material.
 The foundation also organises nature walks, safaris and awareness programmes for school children to instil in them a sense of responsibility towards the environment.